jmhutchison/QGIS-Training-Manual/vector_classification/classification.rst

 .. image:: ../_static/classification/010.png
    :align: center

-(Only :guilabel:`rural` and :guilabel:`water` are switched on here.)

-By the way, there's one category that's empty:
+There is one category that is empty:

 .. image:: ../_static/classification/012.png
    :align: center